-Star Waris one of the most popular sci-fi adventures of all time.
+Star Wars is one of the most popular sci-fi adventures of all time.
 Whether you love the classic stories of Luke, Leia, and Han, the Prequels focusing on Obi-Wan and Anakin, or the newer tales of Rey and Kylo Ren, there’s something for you.

 Since Star Wars is so recognized, you might not be surprised to hear that many different variations of Star Wars Monopoly are available today.